 - Combine audits to be done at the same time (e.g. food safety and sustainability or organic and sustainability)

 - Contact your winery or regional wine industry association and enquire whether they can help to facilitate discounted audits in your region *

 *Some wineries and regional wine industry associations have negotiated discounted audits by coordinating groups of growers and wineries to have their audits done at the same time.

 The minimum time for an audit is approximately four hours.

 Yes, this is recommended and will likely reduce the time and cost compared to two separate audits.
-A combined audit should be requested/quoted for by the Certification Body prior to the day of audit.
-A quote request form is available here.
+A combined audit should be requested to the Certification Body prior to the day of audit, and can be arranged by completing this quote request form.

 Businesses with multiple sites that operate under different management systems or are in different GI regions, are required to have separate audits.
 If the second business is operating separately from the existing business, you will be required to register the additional business with Freshcare by completing an Additional Business Registration Form.
 Registering an additional business incurs a $165 (incl GST) registration fee.